 There is a printable version of the dataset registration guidance on the Pure User Guides webpages.

 This section collect basic information about the dataset.
-The information your provide here will help you and others find the record again in Pure and other systems.
+The information you provide here will help you and others find the record again in Pure and other systems.

-Provide a name for your dataset that would make sense to someone searcher for data, for example 'Dataset for ["journal article name"]'.
+Provide a name for your dataset that describes the data, but does not exactly copy the title of an associated journal article, for example 'Dataset for ["journal article title"]'.

 Provide the start and end date of your period of data collection of your study period.

 This section collects information about the people responsible for the dataset.
-Add 'Add person' or 'Add organisational unit' if you want to add a whole organisation as a contributor.
+Select 'Add person' to add a person, or 'Add organisational unit' if you want to add a whole organisation or department.

 For each person you add you will be asked to provide their role and affiliation.